 Providers are paid by a managed care entity or entities for services that are included in the state's contract with the entity.

 Specify how providers are paid for the services (if any) not included in the state's contract with managed care entities.

-Appendi x I: Financial Accountability I-3: Payment (3 of 7) effic exp plemental or Enhanced Payments.
-Section 1902(a)(30) requires that payments for services be consistent with ciency, economy, and quality of care.
-Section 1903(a)(1) provides for Federal financial participation to states for enditures for services under an approved state plan/waiver.
-Specify whether supplemental or enhanced payments are de.
-Select one: No. The state does not make supplemental or enhanced payments for waiver services.
-O Yes.
+c.
+Supplemental or Enhanced Payments.
+Section 1902(a)(30) requires that payments for services be consistent with efficiency, economy, and quality of care.
+Section 1903(a)(1) provides for Federal financial participation to states for expenditures for services under an approved state plan/waiver.
+Specify whether supplemental or enhanced payments are made.
+Select one:

+No. The state does not make supplemental or enhanced payments for waiver services.

+Yes.
 The state makes supplemental or enhanced payments for waiver services.

 Describe: (a) the nature of the supplemental or enhanced payments that are made and the waiver services for which these payments are made; (b) the types of providers to which such payments are made; (c) the source of the non-Federal share of the supplemental or enhanced payment; and, (d) whether providers eligible to receive the supplemental or enhanced payment retain 100% of the total computable expenditure claimed by the state to CMS.
 Upon request, the state will furnish CMS with detailed information about the total amount of supplemental or enhanced payments to each provider type in the waiver.

-Appendi x I: Financial Accountability I-3: Payment (4 of 7) - ments to state or Local Government Providers.
-Specify whether state or local government providers receive payment the provision of waiver services. • No. State or local government providers do not receive payment for waiver services.
+d.
+Payments to state or Local Government Providers.
+Specify whether state or local government providers receive payment for the provision of waiver services.

+No. State or local government providers do not receive payment for waiver services.
 Do not complete Item I-3-e.
-0 Yes.
+Yes.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.

-Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish: Appendi x I: Financial Accountability e.
-Amount of Payment to State or Local Government Provide e Amount of Payment to State or Local Government Provider ----------------------------------------------------------- --- -------- --------------- ---------------- ------------ ---------- to a governmental agency.
+Specify the types of state or local government providers that receive payment for waiver services and the services that the state or local government providers furnish:

-Application for 1915(c) HCBS Waiver: Draft MO.041.00.04 - Jul 01, 2023 provided in 42 CFR §447.10(e).
+e.
+Amount of Payment to State or Local Government Providers.